 DIY Home Renovation Challenges

 Although 2020 was a ridiculously horrible year for a multitude of reasons, almost every company I know that touched a house experienced growth.
-Why so much growth in the home improvement category despite the plights of COVID and a plethora of economic issues?
 One given is that we operate in an affluent community where many homeowners commute to Atlanta or just outside of the perimeter.
 Forsyth County has an average income of over $100k and is considered in the Top 20 for affluency in the entire United States1.

 Before Front Door